zestia/ember-select-box/README.md

 * Answer: Less effort maintaining 1 addon.
 Splitting out would be trivial though.

 * Question: Why would I not just use [Ember Power Select](https://github.com/cibernox/ember-power-select)?
-* Answer: `ember-power-select` includes more features, but ones which we don't believe are core to what a select box is.
-Think of `ember-select-box` as a bit lower level.
+* Answer: `ember-power-select` is powerful in that it is feature-full, whereas `ember-select-box` is flexible in that it is minimal.

 #### Troubleshooting